 Our shares of common stock are listed on the Nasdaq National Market under the symbol "PRFT."
-The last reported sale price of our common stock on the Nasdaq National Market on March 4, 2005 was \$9.06 per share.
+The last reported sale price of our common stock on the Nasdaq National Market on April 7, 2005 was \$7.10 per share.

-Investing in our common stock involves risks that are described in the "Risk Factors" section beginning on page 8 of this prospectus.
+Investing in our common stock involves risks that are described in the "Risk Factors" section beginning on page 7 of this prospectus.

 Per Share Total

 Public offering price \$ \$

 Underwriting discounts and commissions \$ \$

 Proceeds, before expenses, to us \$ \$

-Proceeds before expenses to selling stockholders \$ \$
+Proceeds, before expenses, to selling stockholders \$ \$

-We and some of our existing stockholders have granted the underwriters a 30-day option to purchase up to 754,890 additional shares of our common stock at the public offering price, less the underwriting discounts and the commissions, solely to cover over-allotments, if any.
+We and some of our existing stockholders have granted the underwriters a 30-day option to purchase up to 267,390 and 487,500 additional shares, respectively, of our common stock at the public offering price, less the underwriting discounts and the commissions, solely to cover over-allotments, if any.
 In the event the underwriters exercise their over-allotment option, we will not receive any of the proceeds from any shares sold by the selling stockholders.
+In the event the over-allotment option is exercised in part, the underwriters will purchase the additional shares from us and from the selling stockholders on a pro rata basis.